Life Insurance with an Atrial Septal Defect.

 - Right heart enlargement which can ultimately lead to heart failure.

-- As well as an increase risk for suffering from either a heart attack or stroke.
+- As well as an increased risk for suffering from either a heart attack or stroke.

 Which is why…

-It should make sense that a life insurance company is going to want to know more about your situation before they will be willing to make any kind of definitive decisions about your life insurance application.
+It should make sense that a life insurance company is going to want to know more about your situation before making any kind of definitive decisions about your life insurance application.

 The good news is…

-Most atrial septal defects that are large enough to require treatment can usually be repaired surgically and once remedied will usually eliminate the need for any further treatment.
-Which is why you’ll commonly find that most life insurance companies will tend to be quite accepting to applicants who have been diagnosed with this condition early on and had it repaired early in life.
+Most atrial septal defects that are large enough to require treatment can usually be repaired surgically, and once remedied; it will usually eliminate the need for further treatment.
+This is why you’ll commonly find that most life insurance companies will tend to be quite accepting of applicants who have been diagnosed with this condition early on and had it repaired early in life.